Taludas/anno1800-shared-extended-products/README.md

 ]
 ```

-Products are not unlocked automatically, you need to unlock them yourself, if you use the products without those.
+Products are not unlocked automatically, you need to unlock them yourself, if you use the products.

 ## How to Build